ohmenkoler/tacotpostprocessing/README.md

 For limits on plots, the $T_{min}$ and $T_{max}$ are computed so that all the points are visible (except out of ambient HX as the sensors are dying), both for the plots with and without initial temperatures

-## Step 3 : sumarise for quick analysis
+## Step 3 : sumarise data for quick analysis

 From the selected `.mat` file, extracts